mskold/compile-story/README.md

 The compile-script takes one argument: the name of the markdown-file.
 The compiled files will end up in the same directory as the markdown file.

-The assemble\_markdown script takes two arguments.
-The first is the output directory, into where the assembled file will go.
-The second is the draft directory – the directory containing the markdown files to be assembled into one document.
+The assemble\_draft.py script takes one argument: The draft directory, containing the markdown files to be assembled into one document.

 ### Files